Geodels/bioLEC/bioLEC-src/README.md

 ***

-Notebooks environment will not be the best option for large landscape models and we will recommand the use of the python script: `runLEC.py` in HPC environment. the code will need to be
+Notebooks environment will not be the best option for large landscape models and we will recommend the use of the python script: `runLEC.py` in HPC environment. the code will need to be

 ```bash
 mpirun -np 400 python runLEC.py